-A tonsillectomy is an operation to remove the tonsils and it provides long-term relief from repeated bouts of tonsillitis.
+A tonsillectomy is an operation to remove the tonsils and, as a tonsillitis treatment, it provides long-term relief from repeated bouts of tonsillitis and tonsil pain.

 A tonsillectomy is carried out under general anaesthetic so you’ll be asleep during the operation.
 Sometimes it can be carried out as day surgery, when you can return home on the same day; however an overnight stay in hospital is usually required.

 The tonsils are removed by carefully cutting or peeling them away from the surrounding tissues.
 The operation is carried out through your mouth, so no external incisions are required.
 The procedure, which takes around half an hour, can be performed using a number of different methods:

 Each of these methods offers a very similar outcome in terms of patient safety, recovery and long-term results.

 For details of the cost of private treatment for a tonsillectomy, view the ENT section of our pricing page or contact our Private Patient Team on 01580 363158.